testgram/docs.testgram.ai/docs/core/concepts.md

 A [**World**](/world/world) is your application.
 We continuously [learn](/world/teach) about how people are using your application to build a map of your World.

-Your World naturally changes over time as new pages, APIs, or elements get introduced.
+Your World naturally changes over time as new pages, elements, or features get introduced.
 Testgram keeps up with your World through the data it collects.

 ### Player
 In a video game, players are used to complete tasks and conquer levels.

 It's the same in Testgram!
-A [**Player**](/player/player) is a persona that has goals.
-These goals are expressed as URLs or APIs.
+A [**Player**](/player/player) is a simulated user that has a series of [checkpoints](/player/checkpoints).

-Players are trained using `tg train`.
-At train-time, a Player with just a couple of goals can translate to tens, or sometimes even hundreds, of individual tests depending on the way we've observed real users interacting with your site, the number of goals, and the size of your application.
+Players can be simulated on any environment, and fail if they cannot execute their checkpoints.

 ### Simulation
 One or more Players run a [**Simulation**](/simulation/simulate).
 Running a simulation often looks like running `tg sim @<player_name>` in your command line.